If you follow this blog, you know I have a passion to come alongside people and coach them in how to build a spiritual legacy.

 A Camp Grandma or a Cousins Camp is basically the same thing.
 A Camp Grandma is hosted by grandparents.
-A Cousins Camp is hosted by parents, aunts, or uncles.
-If you’re still parenting, it’s a Cousins Camp.
-If you’ve raised your kids, it’s a Camp Grandma.
+A Cousins Camp is hosted by parents, aunts, uncless or grandparent.

-A Cousins Camp or Camp Grandma is a focused approach to weaving the love of God into the lives of our cildren or grandchildren.
+A Cousins Camp or Camp Grandma is a focused approach to weaving the love of God into the lives of our children or grandchildren.

 It brings the kids or grandkids together and gives us a platform where we can be intentionally missional with them.

 I model our camp after those I attended growing up, but you can design yours as to what works best for you.
 If you live in a city, design your camp around visiting some major attractions for the kids and use your home as Base Camp for meals and sleeping.
 If you like to fish, take them to your favorite fishing hole and make it Grandpa’s Fishing Camp.
 Be creative!